-- (i) "Code" means the Internal Revenue Code of 1986, as amended from time to time, and all regulations, interpretations, and administrative guidance issued thereunder. - (j) "Committee" means the Compensation Committee of the Board or such other committee as the Board shall appoint from time to time to administer the Plan and to otherwise exercise and perform the authority and functions assigned to the Committee under the terms of the Plan. - (k) "Common Stock" means Sabre Corporation Common Stock, \$0.01 par value per share, or any other security into which the common stock shall be changed pursuant to the adjustment provisions of Section 11 of the Plan. - (I) "Company" means Sabre Corporation and all of its Subsidiaries, collectively. - (m) "Deferred Compensation Plan" means any plan, agreement or arrangement maintained by the Company from time to time that is established or maintained under this Plan and that provides opportunities for deferral of compensation. - (n) "Disability" shall mean a permanent disability as defined in the Company's or an Affiliate's disability plans, or as determined from time to time by the Company, in its sole discretion, or as specified in the Participant's Award Agreement, provided that (i) in the event the Participant is a participant in the Sabre Corporation Executive Severance Plan and such Executive Severance Plan contains a different definition of the term "Disability" (or any derivation of such term), the definition in such Executive Severance Plan shall control or (ii) in the event the Participant is not a participant in the Sabre Corporation Executive Severance Plan but is a party to an effective employment agreement with the Company or any Affiliated Entity as of the Grant Date, and such agreement contains or operates under a different definition of "Disability" (or any derivative of such term), the definition of Disability used in such agreement at the time of grant shall be substituted for the definition set forth above for all purposes hereunder. - (o) "Effective Date" means the date the Plan is approved by the Company's stockholders. - (p) "Employment" shall mean, except as otherwise required by Section 409A of the Code, employment with the Company or any Affiliated Entity, and shall include the provision of services as a consultant for the Company or any Affiliated Entity.
-A Participant's Employment shall terminate on the date the Participant is no longer employed by an entity that is at least one of (i) the Company, (ii) an Affiliate, or (iii) an entity that is an Affiliated Entity as of such date.
-"Employed" shall have a correlative meaning. - (g) "Exchange Act" means the Securities Exchange Act of 1934, as amended. - (r) "Fair Market Value" means, with respect to a share of Common Stock, as of the applicable date of determination (i) closing price of a share of Common Stock on the date of grant as reported on the principal securities exchange on which shares of Common Stock are then listed or admitted to trading or (ii) if not so reported, the average of the closing bid and ask prices on the date of grant as reported on the NASDAQ Stock Market.
-In the event that the price of a share of Common Stock shall not be so reported, the Fair Market Value of a share of Common Stock shall be determined by the Committee in its sole discretion taking into account the requirements of Section 409A of the Code. - (s) "Good Reason" shall mean, unless otherwise defined in a Participant's Award Agreement (i) a material diminution in a Participant's duties and responsibilities other than a change in such Participant's duties and responsibilities that results from becoming part of a larger organization following a Change in Control, (ii) a decrease in a Participant's base salary or bonus opportunity other than a proportionate decrease in bonus opportunity of less than 10% that applies to employees generally of the Company or its Affiliates otherwise eligible to participate in the affected plan, or (iii) a relocation of a Participant's primary work location more than 50 miles from the Participant's work location immediately prior to the Participant's commencement of participation in the Plan, without the Participant's prior written consent; provided, that, within twenty days following the occurrence of any of the events set forth herein, the Participant shall have delivered written notice to the Company of his or her intention to terminate his or her Employment for Good Reason, which notice specifies in reasonable detail the circumstances claimed to give rise to the Participant's right to terminate Employment for Good Reason. and the Company shall not have cured such circumstances within thirty days following the Company's receipt of such notice.
-Notwithstanding the foregoing, if, as of the Grant Date, the Participant is a participant in the Sabre Corporation Executive Severance Plan and such Executive Severance Plan contains a different definition of the term "Good Reason" (or any derivation of such term), the definition in such Executive Severance Plan as of the Grant Date shall control or, if the Participant is not a participant in the Sabre Corporation Executive Severance Plan but is a party to an effective employment with the Company or any Affiliated Entity that contains a different definition of the term "Good Reason" (or any derivation of such term), the definition in such employment agreement as of the Grant Date shall control.
-Once an entity ceases to be an Affiliated Entity, even if an effective employment agreement as of the Grant Date was with such entity, such agreement shall continue to apply with regard to defining Good Reason (and for such purpose references to such entity shall be deemed to be references to the Company and any entity that continues to be an Affiliated Entity).

-- (t) "Grant Date" means the date designated by the Committee and specified in the Award Agreement as the date the Award is granted. - (u) "Incentive Stock Option" means an Option qualified under Section 422 of the Code. - (v) "Non-Qualified Stock Option" means an Option that is not an "incentive stock option" within the meaning of Section 422 of the Code. - (w) "Option" means a stock option to purchase shares of Common Stock granted to a Participant pursuant to Section 6 of the Plan. - (x) "Other Stock-Based Award" means an award granted to a Participant pursuant to Section 7 of the Plan. - (y) "Participant" means an employee or other individual service provider of the Company who is eligible to participate in the Plan and to whom one or more Awards have been granted and, following the death of any such Person, his successors, heirs, executors, and administrators, as the case may be.
-For the avoidance of doubt, an individual who is serving as both an employee or individual consultant or other service provider in addition to his or her service as a member of the Board, such as an individual serving as an Executive Chairman of the Board or in another similar position, will be eligible to participate in the Plan and receive Awards hereunder (to the extent determined by the Committee from time to time) in respect of such employment or other provision of services. - (z) "Performance Measures" means such measures as are described in Section 9. - (aa) "Person" means a "person" as such term is used in Sections 13(d) and 14(d) of the Exchange Act, including any "group" within the meaning of Section 13(d)(3) of the Exchange Act. - A-4 Sabre Sabre Corporation 2021 Proxy Statement

-- (ab) "Plan" means this Sabre Corporation 2021 Omnibus Incentive Compensation Plan, as it may be amended from time to time. - (ac) "Prior Plans" means the Sabre Corporation 2019 Omnibus Incentive Compensation Plan, the Sabre Corporation 2016 Omnibus Incentive Compensation Plan, the Sabre Corporation 2014 Omnibus Incentive Compensation Plan, the Sovereign Holdings, Inc. 2012 Management Equity Incentive Plan, the Sovereign Holdings, Inc. 2007 Management Equity Incentive Plan (as amended in 2010), and the Sovereign Holdings, Inc. Stock Incentive Plan. - (ad) "Qualifying Termination" shall mean, with respect to a Participant, (i) a termination of such Participant's Employment by the Company or any of its then-Affiliated Entities) without Cause or by the Participant for Good Reason, or (ii) a termination of such Participant's Employment in the event of a Participant's death or Disability, in each of (i) or (ii), following a Change in Control of the Company.
-It is understood that a Participant shall not have a Qualifying Termination by virtue of ceasing to be Employed by an entity or its subsidiaries undergoing a Change in Control where, following such Change in Control, the Participant remains employed by an entity that was an Affiliated Entity of the entity or its subsidiaries undergoing a Change in Control immediately prior to such Change in Control. - (ae) "Sabre Corporation" means Sabre Corporation, a Delaware corporation, and any successor thereto. - (af) "Securities Act" means the Securities Act of 1933, as amended. - (ag) "Subsidiary" means any "subsidiary" within the meaning of Rule 405 under the Securities Act.
+(h) "Code" means the Internal Revenue Code of 1986, as amended from time to time, and all regulations, interpretations, and administrative guidance issued thereunder.

+(i) "Committee" means the Compensation Committee of the Board or such other committee as the Board shall appoint from time to time to administer the Plan and to otherwise exercise and perform the authority and functions assigned to the Committee under the terms of the Plan.

+(j) "Common Stock" means Sabre Corporation Common Stock, \$0.01 par value per share, or any other security into which the common stock shall be changed pursuant to the adjustment provisions of Section 10 of the Plan.

+(k) "Company" means Sabre Corporation and all of its Subsidiaries, collectively.

+(I) "Director Deferred Compensation Plan" means any plan, agreement or arrangement maintained by the Company from time to time that is established or maintained under this Plan and that provides opportunities for deferral of compensation.

+(m) "Effective Date" means the date the Plan is approved by the Company's stockholders.

+(n) "Exchange Act" means the Securities Exchange Act of 1934, as amended.

+(o) "Fair Market Value" means, with respect to a share of Common Stock, as of the applicable date of determination (i) closing price of a share of Common Stock on the date of grant as reported on the principal securities exchange on which shares of Common Stock are then listed or admitted to trading or (ii) if not so reported, the average of the closing bid and ask prices on the date of grant as reported on the NASDAQ Stock Market.
+In the event that the price of a share of Common Stock shall not be so reported, the Fair Market Value of a share of Common Stock shall be determined by the Committee in its sole discretion taking into account the requirements of Section 409A of the Code.

+(p) "Grant Date" means the date designated by the Committee and specified in the Award Agreement as the date the Award is granted.

+(q) "Non-Qualified Stock Option" means an Option that is not an "incentive stock option" within the meaning of Section 422 of the Code.

+(r) "Option" means a stock option to purchase shares of Common Stock granted to a Participant pursuant to Section 6 of the Plan.

+(s) "Other Stock-Based Award" means an award granted to a Participant pursuant to Section 7 of the Plan.

+(t) "Participant" means a member of the Board who is not an employee of the Company or any of its Subsidiaries who is eligible to participate in the Plan and to whom one or more Awards have been granted and, following the death of any such Person, his successors, heirs, executors, and administrators, as the case may be.

+(u) "Person" means a "person" as such term is used in Sections 13(d) and 14(d) of the Exchange Act, including any "group" within the meaning of Section 13(d)(3) of the Exchange Act.

+(v) "Plan" means this Sabre Corporation 2022 Director Equity Compensation Plan, as it may be amended from time to time.

+(w) "Prior Plans" means the Sabre Corporation 2019 Director Equity Compensation Plan, as it may be amended from time to time.

+(x) "Sabre Corporation" means Sabre Corporation, a Delaware corporation, and any successor thereto.

+(y) "Securities Act" means the Securities Act of 1933, as amended.

+(z) "Subsidiary" means any "subsidiary" within the meaning of Rule 405 under the Securities Act.